panoptic-labs/docs/docs/trading/perpetual-options.md

 ### Comparing Perpetual Options to Traditional Options

 There are a few key differences between perpetuals and traditional options.
-We outline some of them bellow.
+We outline some of them below.

 - **Expiration**: The most notable difference between perpetual options and traditional options is the lack of an expiration date.
 Traditional options have a fixed expiry date, after which the option becomes worthless.
 Perpetual options, on the other hand, can be exercised at any point, giving investors more flexibility.